Skip to main content

 Defense Strategy Exposed

-Insurance companies and defense attorneys often try to minimize injury claims by arguing that physical limitations are “self-imposed”—meaning the injured person is consciously or unconsciously restricting their own movement rather than being physically unable to move normally.
+Insurance companies and defense attorneys often try to minimize injury claims by arguing that physical limitations are “self-imposed.”
+They claim the injured person is restricting their own movement, either consciously or unconsciously.
+In their view, the person is not physically unable to move normally—they are choosing not to.

 This defense strategy attempts to: